Liverpool railway station, Sydney: Transport links

-It is also a calling point for some Greyhound Australia services to and from Canberra.

 Heritage listing

 Liverpool railway station was listed on the New South Wales State Heritage Register on 2 April 1999.
 Although the station has been substantially altered, several heritage aspects remain, including the platform 1 station building, dating from c.
 1880, the c.
 1879 goods shed and 1880 brick-faced platforms.

 Liverpool station building is a good example of a third class station building in the centre of a large scale redevelopment of the site.
 It indicates the change in technology and approach to railway construction.
 Liverpool goods shed is a rare brick structure on the State system which is substantially intact with platforms and jib crane.
 It is located in an historic town and is the last remnant of the early station and yard complex at the site.
 It is rare as one of the last two surviving brick goods sheds in the State.